When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 I know there's like first wave and second wave.

-So, what do you mean by feminism and what type of feminism did you determine or discover to be problematic?
+So what do you mean by feminism and what type of feminism did you determine or discover to be problematic?

 Sure.

-Uh I agree with so much of what you said.
+I agree with so much of what you said.

-So yeah, do I believe that women should have the right to vote and get uh checking accounts and credit cards and be independent and make their own decisions?
+So yeah, do I believe that women should have the right to vote and get checking accounts and credit cards and be independent and make their own decisions?

 Of course.

-And and I know that I want my daughters to have all the same rights and opportunities as my sons.
+And I know that I want my daughters to have all the same rights and opportunities as my sons.

 Easy.

-Um, these are people that wanted to destroy the family.
+These are people that wanted to destroy the family.

-They want, you know, uh Judith Butler, if I can recall the name correctly, and her original text back in the 60s.
+They want, you know, Judith Butler, if I can recall the name correctly, and her original text back in the 60s, they wanted to destroy the family.

 They want to destroy the idea of what it means to be masculine or the idea of what it means to be feminine.